 The new year is already in full swing.
 You've got vendors to manage, campaigns to push through creative, and end-of-month reports to run.
-But as the first months of 2017 come to a close, you feel a sense of anxiety.
+But as the first months of the year come to a close, you feel a sense of anxiety.

 The annual plan you created last quarter already feels out of date.
 Facebook Live is gaining more traction, and you didn't include it in the plan.
-You've recently read marketing predictions that say your website will fade into Internet oblivion if it takes more than two seconds to load in 2017—and website speed wasn't even on your radar!
+You've recently read marketing predictions that say your website will fade into Internet oblivion if it takes more than two seconds to load—and website speed wasn't even on your radar!

 How on earth are you supposed to plan for an entire year of marketing when the technology and platforms are changing at the speed of light?